12 Easy Fixes for No Internet, Secured on Windows

 Click on Reset now

 After this, Windows will restart your computer.
-Once it’s back on, connect to your Wi-Fi network again and check if you can access the Internet.
+Once it’s back on, reconnect to your Wi-Fi network and check if you can access the internet.

 4. Turn off your VPN